The best substitutes for BEST Bagoong are Shrimp Paste, Dried Shrimps, Fish Sauce, Anchovies, and Miso.

 For those who have not had the pleasure of trying it, miso is a fermented soybean paste that is popular in Japanese cuisine.

-It has a salty, umami-rich flavor that is perfect for adding depth to soups and sauces.
+It has a salty, umami-rich flavor that is perfect for improving soups and sauces.

 Miso also has a creamy texture that makes it ideal for spreading on toast or mixing into dressings and marinades.